AmbryN/binance-trader-java/Readme.md

 * to select a crypto pair to trade from the available pairs
 * to select a trading strategy from the available list
 * to set the strategy's variable (e.g. observation period, number of periods) used to execute said strategy
-* to send actual buy and sell orders on Binance (currently being tested on Binance's Testnet)
+* to send actual buy and sell orders on Binance (currently being tested on Binance’s Testnet)
 * to log the trades into a file (orderLog.txt) in the project root directory

 Planned features:
-* Schedule the strategy to be run continuously and the actual transaction to be run with a lower frequency (using Threads) in order to reduce the transient behaviour of the bot during signal crossing
-* Allow to trade with a fraction of your quote balance in order to be able to use the same quote crypto for multiple bots trading different base cryptos
+* Rework of the strategy building scheme to provide the user with a set of rules, which can be added to it
 * Add UI for crypto and strategy selection
+* Implementation of threads to allow for remote management through the UI
+* Allow to trade with a fraction of your quote balance to be able to use the same quote crypto for multiple bots trading different base cryptos
 * Log transactions to Database
+* Make the bot more Exchange agnostic

 ## Available pairs
 - BTCUSDT